trangnguyen250100/PowerBI/Users and Revenue/README.md

 Focuses on monetization, showcasing revenue trends, ad impressions, and in-app purchase data.
 It provides insights into the game's financial performance.

 - Users:
-Explores user engagement and behavior, including metrics like active users, new users, removed users, and crash events.
+Explores user engagement and behavior, including metrics like active users, new users, removed users, and crash users.

 The dashboard is designed to offer a comprehensive yet user-friendly view of the game's performance metrics and trends.